Home

 Biden fears Putin has no exit technique from Ukraine

-Physique language knowledgeable offers evaluation of Putin's behaviour
+Physique language expert provides evaluation of Putin's behaviour

 Image: In 2012, Pussy Riot held a protest in a Moscow cathedral

-Evaluating her story to a "spy novel", Ms Alyokhina advised The New York Times: "I was happy that I made it, as a result of it was an unpredictable and massive kiss-off to the Russian authorities.
+Comparing her story to a "spy novel", Ms Alyokhina instructed The New York Occasions: "I used to be joyful that I made it, as a result of it was an unpredictable and large kiss-off to the Russian authorities.

-"I still don't perceive completely what I've finished."
+"I still don't perceive completely what I've achieved."

-"Even before, there were questions about how it's united, by what values it is united, and where it's going.
-But now I don't suppose that is a question anymore."
+"Even before, there were questions on how it's united, by what values it's united, and the place it is going.
+However now I don't think that could be a query anymore."

 Quelle: information.sky.com